January 2, 2023

 Additionally, make a list of your terminal serial numbers.
 When inspecting devices, make sure the serial numbers all match what you have on your list.
 If the numbers do not align, chances are the terminals have been exchanged by a different card reader not tied to your merchant account.

-Having the inspection logged with a certification of inspection like this one will keep all parties accountable and maintain cardholder security.
+Having the inspection logged with a certification of an inspection like this one will keep all parties accountable and maintain cardholder security.

 Evidence of tampering could include: